broadinstitute/zed-wdl/README.md

 ## Roadmap

 I am considering to use the [`sprocket analyzer`](https://github.com/stjude-rust-labs/sprocket) LSP server for WDL.
-However, it currently only supports push diagnostics, which is [not yet supported by Zed](https://github.com/zed-industries/zed/pull/19230).
+However, it currently only supports pull diagnostics, which is [not yet supported by Zed](https://github.com/zed-industries/zed/pull/19230).